sbkulkarni2/JavaSeleniumAssignment_BrightHorizons/README.md

 Hi,

-Please find attached the completed assignment to automated the test scenarios for Bright Horizons.
+Please find attached the completed assignment to automate the test scenarios for Bright Horizons.

 Thanks and Regards,
 Sampada Kulkarni.